piroor/tweet.sh/README.md

 ### `follow`: follows a user.

  * Parameters
-   * 1st argument: the screen name of a user to be followed.
+   * 1st argument: the screen name of a user to be followed, or an URL of a tweet.
  * Standard output
    * [A JSON string of the followed user](https://dev.twitter.com/rest/reference/post/friendships/create).
  * Example